RodSarhan/eslint-plugin-react-native-unistyles/README.md

 ## List of supported rules

 - [no-unused-styles](docs/rules/no-unused-styles.md): Detect `createStyleSheet` styles which are not used in your React components
+- [sort-styles](docs/rules/sort-styles.md): Detect `createStyleSheet` styles which are not in correct sort order

 ## Shareable configurations